Enable strong password settings for password policies

 When admins configure lockout policies, they should consider typical user sign-in patterns and security to determine how many attempts are allowed.
 A lockout policy allowing only a low number of attempts may cause more lockout incidents.
-For example, users may mistype passwords when signing in from a mobile device or when they have recently changed their passwords.
+For example, users may mistype passwords when signing in from a mobile device or when they've recently changed their passwords.
 Some applications may auto-retry cached passwords when they're changed, resulting in user lockouts.
 However, a lockout policy with too high allowed attempts increases the risk of credential attacks.

-Longer passwords are more difficult for users to remember, especially when combined with other complexity requirements (e.g., require uppercase, lowercase, symbols, etc).
+Longer passwords are more difficult for users to remember, especially when combined with other complexity requirements (for example, require uppercase, lowercase, symbols, and so on).

-The National Institute of Standards and Technology (NIST) recommends longer passwords which are easy to remember (“phrase-like”) but more difficult to obtain from brute force attacks.
+NIST recommends longer passwords that are easy to remember (“phrase-like”) but more difficult to obtain from brute force attacks.

 |History||Requires users to use a different password when resetting their password.
 This may result in an increased number of lockouts or password resets due to users forgetting their password.|

-Admins should take this into account when setting the password age.
-A shorter password age can be balanced with a longer password history to prevent password reuse.
+Consider, for example, configuring a shorter password age with a longer password history to prevent password reuse.

 |Common Password Check||If a user chooses a password that matches one found on a list of commonly used passwords, they can't use that password.|

 - In the Admin Console menu, navigate to Security > Authentication.

-- From the Password tab, review each policy.
+- In the Password tab, review each policy.
 To edit the policy, click Edit.

-- Edit the password settings within the policy based on the recommendations.
+- Edit the password settings based on the recommendations.

-- To enable each setting, select the check boxes beside Password History, Password Age, Lock out, and Common Password Check.
+- To enable each setting, select the checkboxes for Password History, Password Age, Lock out, and Common Password Check.